Rivukis/Spry/README.md

         pod 'Spry'

-        #Uncomment the following lines to import Quick/Nimble as well as a Nimble Matcher that to test if a 'fake' has received function calls.
+        #Uncomment the following lines to import Quick/Nimble as well as a Nimble Matcher used to test if a 'fake' has received function calls.
         #pod 'Quick'
         #pod 'Nimble'
         #pod 'Spry+Nimble'